How to Hire the Right Apartment Painting Contractor the First Time

 Very.
 To put it plainly: If you hire out your commercial painting based upon price alone, then you can safely bet on the fact that you’re basically employing an unfamiliar, unknown workforce that – simply by stepping foot onto the property – is putting your entire operation at risk.
 Think about it this way: You won’t let just anyone pay you to live in these apartments once finished, so why would you allow just anyone to take your money and work on them?
 There’s no logic there!

 So, don’t be fooled by a smooth salesmen or local painting company owner; always ask for a bonding number, proof of insurance information, and specific details regarding who they’re proposing to do the work, how they vetted them, and if they’re a legally employed worker.
 Anyone that can’t, or won’t, provide this information immediately should be a firm no – regardless of their bid price.

-On the other hand our team is subject to our strict, unique hiring and employment standards; check out hiring and job safety standards for yourself here.
-Plus, our team is backed by over 20 years or reputable, local Columbia, SC commercial painting experience, with most of our painters having been with us for most of that time.
+On the other hand our team is subject to our strict, unique hiring and employment standards.
+Plus, our team is backed by over 35 years of commercial painting experience, with most of our painters having been with us far longer than the industry standard.
+Our team is consistent, friendly, and skilled.
 We understand that protecting your investment is important to you, which is why we go the extra mile to keep your job safe, on budget, and on time – every time.